You’ve got a trip coming up and you think “OMG, what am I going to eat?!”

 Hummus

-Travel packets – Wild Garden is a good brand.
+Buy travel packets of hummus when you’re on the go.
+Wild Garden is a good brand.
 Eat with any of the crackers below.
-There is also a bunch of snacks (see snacks section) on Thrive Market.
+There are also a bunch of snacks (see snacks section) on Thrive Market.

 Nut butter